 There will be two problem sheets focussing on classical and statistical thermodynamics, respectively.
 In addition, there will be weekly revision quiz questions: on Blackboard (Aber only).
 Each of the problem sheets and the combined quizzes are worth 10% of the module mark, with the remaining 70% allocated to the final exam.

-The main textbook is CBP Finn's Thermal Physics.
-There are a number of copies of different vintage in the library, any of which will do nicely.
+Alternatively, CBP Finn's Thermal Physics is a concise textbook for the Classical Thermodynamics part of this lecture.
+There are a number of print copies of different vintage in the library, any of which will do nicely.
 This covers everything contained in the classical thermodynamics part of the lecture and some additional material at the boundaries.
 However, statistical thermodynamics is not included in this text.
 [Primo]

 Peter W Atkins's Physical Chemistry is a general physical chemistry book and covers most of our material in its thermodynamics chapters, although examples are typically drawn from chemical contexts.
 The book includes a large number of self test exercises, and a full solution manual is also available in the library.
 [Primo]